beingmechon/AR-Ground-Plane-Detection/README.md

 # AR-Ground-Plane-Detection

+Animating barbarian along with buttons with weather update in your location.

-See sample app video here https://youtu.be/HnIYezDEXho
+See demo video of app here https://youtu.be/HnIYezDEXho